wjbetech/wordweb/mission.md

 - [x] **Named Saves**: Save/Load modals and local named saves in localStorage
 - [ ] **Load Without Reload**: Hydrate saved state directly in-app
-- [ ] **Export/Import JSON**: Allow users to export/import wordwebs

 #### New Priorities (August 2025)

 - [ ] **Help & About Modals**: Flesh out the Help and About buttons with modals that explain the app, its development, and the creator.
 - [ ] **Settings Panel Functionality**: Make all toggles in the settings panel fully functional and persist user preferences.
-- [ ] **Share Panel Functionality**: Implement all sharing/export functions in the Share panel (copy link, export PNG/SVG/PDF/JSON, import JSON, social sharing, etc.).
+- [ ] **Share Panel Functionality**: Implement all sharing/export functions in the Share panel (copy link, export PNG/PDF/JSON, import JSON, social sharing, etc.).

 #### Performance & Optimization ✅